labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

 ### Before entering the meeting

 -   Ensure your technology works correctly BEFORE the meeting.
-    - If you've switched devices, find out if they are working
+    - If you've switched devices, find out if they are working.
+There is a feature in Zoom to test your microphone and speakers.
     - If you know your internet is slow, use phone dial-in for voice (and understand how that works)
 -   Be on time (not really a videoconferencing rule - it's always a rule!).
     - Being late on a videoconferencing meeting may be as disruptive as walking past the presenter in a in-person meeting!